Trump defends tariff plan, says 'trade wars are good' as markets drop

 Canada, a close U.S. ally and large trading partner, said Thursday that it viewed "any trade restrictions on Canadian steel and aluminum as absolutely unacceptable."
 The nation’s minister of foreign affairs warned that her country could “take responsive measures to defend its trade interests and workers."

-U.S. stock index futures fell hard Friday morning, with Dow Jones Industrial Average futures showing that the index was likely to open down more than 250 points.
+In an unusual interview with the network that involved props, Ross, holding up at one point a can of Campbell's Soup and at another point a can of Coca-Cola, claimed that the potential price increases on consumer products that could result from the steel and aluminum tariffs would be "no big deal."

+"Well I just bought this can today at a 7-Eleven down here, and the price was $1.99, so who in the world is going to be too bothered by six-tenths of a cent?" he said, holding up the Campbell's can.

-In brief comments to reporters Friday morning, White House Press Secretary acknowledged that some details still "needed to be finalized" on the plan, but said Trump remained "pretty committed" to his announcement.
+Meanwhile, White House Press Secretary Sarah Huckabee Sanders, in brief comments to reporters Friday morning, acknowledged that some details still "needed to be finalized" on the plan, but said Trump remained "pretty committed" to his announcement.

-When asked about Trump supporting the idea of a trade war on Twitter, Sanders replied that the "president is still focused on long term economic fundamentals" and "incredibly focused on the American worker and feels like both the steel and aluminum industry are both the backbone of this country."
+When asked about Trump's supporting the idea of a trade war on Twitter, Sanders replied that the "president is still focused on long-term economic fundamentals" and "incredibly focused on the American worker and feels like both the steel and aluminum industry are both the backbone of this country."

 She also dismissed reports that Gary Cohn, the White House’s top economic adviser, could leave his position in protest of the administration's tariff plan.